Packing Guidelines and Tips

 Metal Bed Frame:

-Disassemble, fold, and tape the pieces together.
+Disassemble, fold, and tape the pieces together then apply a Storage Squad label.
 If there are any screws, make sure to tape these very well to the side of the bed frame.
-Don’t forget to place a label on as well!

 Unplug your fridge TWO DAYS before move out.
 Make sure your fridge is completely defrosted and dry at the time of pickup.
 Secure loose items inside of the fridge.
 Tape the door shut.
 Bundle and tape the power cord to the back of the fridge, behind the cooling coils so it is not “dangling” on the ground.
 PLEASE NOTE: Storage Squad reserves the right to refuse pickup of refrigerators that have not been unplugged for a minimum of two days prior to pickup.
 These refrigerators can potentially cause mold and mildew damage to boxed items belonging to other customers.
 Make sure the fridge is unplugged two days prior to the scheduled pickup to ensure our team will be able to store the item.
 Unthawed fridges are subject to a $25 fee.